-You can even host a live interview of someone while taking questions directly from your viewers/visitors or, you can even live stream your gameplay on the various game streaming sites like Twitch.
+You can even host a live interview of someone while taking questions directly from your viewers/visitors or, you can even live-stream your gameplay on various game streaming sites like Twitch.

 PracticalEcommerce.com has got a really great list of various online live streaming apps and tools which you can check out here.

 As the name suggests, literally, guest post means publishing articles or blog posts, by your name as the author, on someone else’s blog or website.

 Well, guest posts or guest blogging helps you to build relationships, exposures, backlinks, authority and also helps you to spread your name out there with the community.